StoneT2000/rfcl/README.md

 The RecordEpsiodeWrapper assumes upon creating your environment you expose the function `env.get_env_state` which should return the current environment state as a dictionary or a flat vector.
 This will save the demonstration data to `demos/trajectory.h5` and necessary metadata to `demos/trajectory.json`.

 Note that the code provided above is simplified, depending on your code setup, some parts e.g. setting the first initial state may not be as simple.
-For example, the original Adroit human demonstrations did not have initial environment states, so we had to reverse engineer them to figure out what they were.
+For example, the original Adroit human demonstrations did not have initial environment states, so we had to reverse-engineer them to figure out what they were.

 ### Training on New Environment and Data

 To train on your new environment, simply copy the base configuration in [`configs/ms2/base_sac_ms2.yml`](configs/ms2/base_sac_ms2.yml) and modify any environment kwargs you need under `env.env_kwargs` in the yml file.
 These are passed to both the training and evaluation environment.
-Suppose your new configuration is named `myconfig.yml`, you can run training easily as so by additionally specifycing the env id and demonstration dataset path:
+Suppose your new configuration is named `myconfig.yml`, you can run training easily as so by additionally specifying the env id and demonstration dataset path:

 ```bash
 seed=10